• Home

 Outside of the town of Merzouga, we enter our camp, where we plan to spend the next two nights.
 (Merzouga has plenty of hotels for tourists coming to see the Erg Chebbi dunes and there are also many different camping outfitters, with all levels of basic and luxury camping options.)

-DSC_0253 (427x640)Our (permanent) camp is pretty darned cushy: a semi-circle of 12 housing tents capped by a larger dining tent, and behind this, a cooking tent and tents for our drivers and the camp staff.
+DSC_0253 (427x640)Our (permanent) camp is pretty darned cushy.
+It consists of a semi-circle of 12 housing tents capped by a larger dining tent, and behind this, a cooking tent and tents for our drivers and the camp staff.
 The tent exteriors are made from camel wool canvas and held secure with wood posts.
 A menagerie of carpets create the floor.
 The interior walls of the tent are lined with red and gold drapery fabric.
 There’s a light switch for the Moroccan lantern that hangs in the center of the tent, and a charger plug.
 My tent has a single bed, laden with wool blankets, while some rooms have queen beds.
 There’s also an iron coffee table and two iron bistro chairs.

 Front and back doorways include both screen and cloth zipped closures, for both air circulation and privacy.
 At the back door, the tent has been extended with plastic walls and a concrete base and slatted wood floor to enclose a flushing toilet on one side and a sink and shower on the other, both of which have both cold and hot running water from the wells in the area.
 The sink is brass and the little makeshift shelf over the sink is fossilized marble.
 There light switches with overhead light bulbs.
 (The camp is solar-powered.)